~ a short story

-They both began to walk away from the device, and out into the new world.
+They both began to walk away from the device, through the lab, out into the new world.

 Matthias thumbed the requisite pages by memory.
 The length was the same, the pages, the locations of the myths, parables, tales, Gospels, God’s ordained dictates and dogma.
 It was all there.
 Matthias read and reread carefully, astounded.
 Was it all a dream?

 “They simply chose someone else.”
 The words echoed.

 Matthias kept returning to the same word.
 Prophet.
 The Prophet.
 The word of the Prophet.
 The prophecy.